How to Fix Creaky Stairs

 The first thing you'll need to do is find exactly where each step is creaking.
 It helps to know how wooden staircases are built (if you know how custom-built cabinets or possess carpentry skills, you’re already ahead of the curve).
 There are only three main components:

-- Stringers are what frames the staircase on both sides and what supports the treads and risers.
+- Stringers are what frames the staircase on both sides, supporting the treads and risers.

-Now that we're familiar with the general structure of a wooden staircase, it's time to find the creaks.
+Now we're familiar with the general structure of a wooden staircase, it's time to find the creaks.
 Walk up and down the stairs.
 On any creaky step, run your foot over the surface of the tread to figure out exactly where the creakiness is coming from.
-Creakiness is usually the result of loosened planks, nails, and screws grinding against each other, so the areas where the treads, risers, and stringers meet are the most susceptible.
+Creakiness usually results from loosened planks, nails, and screws grinding against each other, so the areas where the treads, risers, and stringers meet are the most susceptible.
 As you stand on a tread, feel for give where there isn't supposed to be and look closely at those areas.
-If there's even a tiny gap between a tread and a riser, it's enough to make that step creaky.
+Even a tiny gap between a tread and a riser is enough to make that step creaky.
 If the step creaks but the tread and riser are flush, then the tread or riser may have loosened from the stringer.

-Locating loosened stringer connections can be a little trickier.
+Locating loosened stringer connections can be a little more tricky.
 It's easier if you have access to the underside of the staircase.
-Have someone walk up and down the stairs while you stand underneath looking for issues with each step as they're standing on it.
+Have someone walk up and down the stairs while you stand underneath looking for issues with each step as they stand on it.
 If you don't have access to the underside of the stairs (most are finished with drywall or plaster) you'll need to locate the stringers from above.
 Tap on the tread - the tapping will sound less hollow if it's above a stringer.
 You might even be able to locate the stringers based on the position of existing nails or screws as well.